 Degree and prerequisite coursework taken outside of the U.S. is not accepted (regardless if made equivalent by a U.S. institution).

-Overall GPA of 3.0 and Science GPA of 3.0; Minimum Upper Division Grade Point Average of 3.0
+Overall GPA of 3.0 and Science GPA of 3.0;

 Graduate Record Examination (GRE) Test is required– official scores are required and must be from tests taken within the past five years.
-The Admissions Committee will evaluate your most recent set of GRE scores.

-Applicants MUST meet a minimum GRE score at or above the 50th percentile in all components of the examination to be considered eligible for an interview.

 GRE Scores are to be sent directly to CASPA.
 The Univ South Florida PA Prgm CASPA GRE code 8854.
+(DO NOT use USF institution code of 5828).

 Transfer credit or Admission with Advanced Standing from another PA major is not accepted.
 All curriculum requirements for the major are required for graduation and must be completed at the USF PA major.

 Prerequisites Coursework

+CLEP (College Level Examination Program), AP (Advanced Placement), IB (International Baccalaureate), and AICE (Advanced International Certificate of Education) course credit may not be used or substituted to meet prerequisite requirements.
+Dual enrollment course credits from an accredited college or university are acceptable for prerequisites.

+Prerequisite coursework must be completed by the end of the fall semester preceding matriculation.

+Courses designed for non-science majors will not be accepted.

+All prerequisites are required for an applicant to be considered for acceptance into the PA program.

+Veterans are encouraged to apply, and as all other applicants, must meet all the prerequisites for admissions.
+Veterans with questions regarding prerequisite course work should contact the PA program.
+Please provide a copy of the Joint Services Transcript with course descriptions to determine if the course in question satisfies the prescribed prerequisite.

+The courses listed below are required for acceptance into the PA program.

-of Mathematics – 6 Credit Hours
+Mathematics – 6 Credit Hours

-Statistics – 3 Credit Hours

 Biology with Laboratory – 1 semester

 Microbiology with Laboratory – 1 semester